How to Buy a House with Crypto

 For sellers that are anxious about receiving cryptocurrency directly, your crypto may need to be transferred to a 3rd party – such as a closing attorney or an independent party that possesses a cold wallet, such as Ledger.

 Some blockchain services can facilitate cryptocurrency real estate transactions on behalf of buyers and sellers.
 These 3rd party providers will send the homebuyer an invoice, which requests a payment via a predetermined crypto wallet.
-Generally the homebuyer can then manually enter the payee wallet address or scanning a QR code.
+Generally the homebuyer can then manually enter the payee wallet address or scan a QR code redirect.
 Next, the crypto funds are transferred to the seller.
 The seller can keep the funds in their crypto wallet or convert funds from BTC to USD.

 The homebuyer will still need to cover any state or local fee, such as transfer stamps or property taxes due at closing.